deeheber/node-weather/readme.md

 `node app.js ZIPCODE`

 Notes:
 - You can also type in CITY, STATE in lieu of a zipcode.
 Example syntax is:
-`Phoneix, AZ`
+`Phoneix,AZ`

+*Note the lack of a space between the city and state*
-- The Weather Underground API only works with US locations, sorry about that.
+- The Weather Underground API only works consistently with US locations, sorry about that.
+I'm investigating the syntax needed for non US locations.